Table of Contents

 #10 Make popsicles

-Look in your fridge and see if you have any fruit or veggies that you need to use up.
-Blend them into a smoothie, then put it in a popsicle mold to snack on later.
+Look in your fridge and see if you have any fruit or veggies that need to be used.
+Blend them into a smoothie, then put them in a popsicle mold to snack on later.

-If you don’t have a popsicle mold, divide the smoothie into small cups and add a layer of plastic wrap over the top.
-Then stick a popsicle stick through the plastic wrap and set the glass in the freezer.
+If you don’t have a popsicle mold, divide the smoothie into small cups and add a layer of plastic wrap.
+Then, stick a popsicle stick through the plastic wrap and set the glass in the freezer.

 Fun Activities to Do With Your Friends

-If you’re looking for fun things to do with your friends, try one of these ideas.
+Try one of these ideas if you’re looking for fun things to do with your friends

 #11 Have a taste-test night